So you’re going to get a job

 Sometimes you’ll be asked easy questions about yourself and your experience, other times you may be asked to solve problems.

-It’s difficult to predict what the interview will be like.
+It’s difficult to predict what an interview will be like.
 Some preparation beforehand will enable you to respond more quickly to the situation.
 Make sure you can easily recite your CV and answer in-depth questions about your skills and experience.

 Ways to prepare for interviews

 Think about your strengths and weaknesses.
 Honestly this is a common interview question!
 When thinking about a weakness, try and use one that can have a positive spin, for example, “I am sometimes a bit of a perfectionist”.
+Don’t use this example though – it’s a bit of a cliché at this stage!

 Ask a friend to help you practice some questions and answers before you go in.